 Los Angeles has a long tradition of hosting awards ceremonies, but there's nothing traditional about the Film Independent Spirit Awards, which recognizes the finest achievements of today's independent filmmakers and takes place the day before the Oscars.
 Nominees are selected by Film Independent committees with these guidelines:

-To be eligible, movies must be produced in the U.S. with budgets ranging from "microbudgets" to $20 million.
+To be eligible, a movie must be independently produced in the U.S. (except entries in the Best International Film category) with a budget under $22.5 million.
 All films must be at least 70 minutes.

 GO BEHIND THE SCENES: FILM INDEPENDENT AT LACMA

 Film Independent at LACMA is a year-round weekly film series at the Los Angeles County Museum of Art that offers unique cinematic experiences for the L.A. creative community and the general public.
 The series brings together Film Independent’s creative community of filmmakers and a wide spectrum of audiences, with LACMA’s commitment to presenting cinema in an artistic and historical context.
 Film Independent at LACMA events include screenings of classic and contemporary films; conversations with artists, curators and special guests; international showcases; and guest-curated programs.